Nitesh-Sen/Nitesh-Sen/README.md

 # Bio

- I have done bachelor's of arts in Mathematics.
+ I have done bachelor's in Mathematics.
 I was very interested in Computer since my school time and wanted to learn it and make it my career.
 So I decided to do Diploma in Computer Application during my graduation.
 Now I am working as DevOps Engineer.
 IT is in great demand in the market and I want to make my career in this field.

 ## Skills